featured image ornaments

 If you are visiting from Cindy’s at DIY Beautify welcome.
 Cindy has such style and amazing crafting ideas.
 Her ways to add a rustic cozy Christmas style are full of information and inspiration.

 After the 4th of July, I begin to set dates to have family gatherings in our home.
-Friends and family have activities they attend once fall arrives so I begin to plan early to get dates in the calendar.
+Friends and family have activities they attend once fall arrives.
+It’s a good idea to plan early to get dates on the calendar.
 So, I think it’s safe to say I’m a planner.

-Many ask how can I think about Christmas when it’s 95 degrees in NJ and 100% humidity.
+Many ask how I can think about Christmas when it’s 95 degrees in NJ and 100% humidity.
 Well, honestly it’s not that hard.
-Hallmark is sharing Christmas movies as well as GAC Family so that gets me in the groove.
+Hallmark is sharing Christmas movies, GAC Family, and turning the air conditioning down and playing Christmas music gets me in the groove.

-For the most part, I plan lists in my mind.
-I think about checking how many gift bags I have available.
-I’m very serious about my quality of gift bags and tissue I use each year.
+For the most part, I begin to plan a Christmas gift list.
+I think about checking how many gift bags I left over from last year.
+I’m very serious about the quality of the gift bags, wrapping paper, and tissue paper I use each Christmas season.

 graphic for Christmas in July

-Believe it or not, I also begin making lists and gathering thoughts about my menu and baking for the holiday season.
-I remind myself about food items made last year.
-Then I remind myself what didn’t I bake or make for Christmas dinner last year that was missed by my family members?
+Believe it or not, I also begin making a list of things and gather thoughts about Christmas cooking and baking for the holiday season.
+I remind myself about food items made last year and remind myself what didn’t make for Christmas dinner last year that was missed by my family members.

-This may sound crazy to some in the middle of summer however for me I enjoy planning everything for entertaining during the Christmas season early.
-It keeps me organized and allows me to have a stress-free Christmas.
+This may sound crazy to some in the middle of summer however for me I like having a to-do list ready way before the Christmas season.
+Having Christmas preparations on my mind early is a great way to ensure a stress-free Christmas.

 Many are aware I’m a seasonal crafting lady.
 It brings me joy and relaxation to get my creative juices flowing.
 And because I’m this type of person preparing early is the best option and that’s why I’m sharing 7 easy ways to plan ahead for Christmas.